 It’s important that you know that emotions are fleeting.
 Some last longer than others, but it’s practically impossible to maintain the experience of a single emotion or feeling state an entire day.
 The same goes for any emotion – good or bad – pleasant or unpleasant.
 Personally, I experience a positive emotion I identify as a shade of happiness every day.
 Even though it doesn’t last ALL day.

-So, part of being able to choosing to be happy is to learn to identify and acknowledge the wide range of emotions that can signal overall happiness and satisfaction with your life.
-And recognizing that you can experience joy, delight, elation, giddiness, and contentment throughout your day when you live with a awareness.
+So, part of being able to choose to be happy is to learn to identify and acknowledge the wide range of emotions that can signal overall happiness and satisfaction with your life.
+And recognizing that you can experience joy, delight, elation, giddiness, and contentment throughout your day when you live with awareness.

 Why happiness is NOT a choice for everyone.